-- a) Required parking, except for required accessible spaces, may be located off-site, if located within six hundred (600) feet of the primary pedestrian entrance - b) On-street parking may be allowed to meet off-street parking requirements.
+- A. Parking Location - (1) For multi-family housing in the R-1 Zone, parking shall be located to the rear or side of buildings. - (2) For Town Center sub-districts TC-1 and TC-2 and the Town Center Overlay Zone: - Parking shall be located in the parking setbacks as established for each subdistrict, Section - Required parking, except for required accessible spaces, may be located off-site, if located within six hundred (600) feet of the primary pedestrian entrance. - On-street parking may be allowed to meet off-street parking requirements.
 An applicant may be credited with one or more legally permitted on-street parking spaces located on a public right-of-way or private street immediately adjacent to the subject lot's street frontage toward the required minimum off-street parking.
-The location and number of on-street parking spaces shall be identified on the submitted site plan.
-These spaces shall be public spaces and not reserved for a specific business or residence. - 3.
-Loading Facilities.
+The location and number of on-street parking spaces shall be identified on the submitted site plan. - (3) For commercial development in the C-1 Zone parking should generally be located to the rear or side of buildings.
+Parking between a building and a street shall be limited to one double-loaded aisle. - B. In the Town Center zone, access to parking areas shall be from the side or rear of lots when possible - C. Sidewalks internal to a lot shall be provided to connect adjacent buildings.
+Sidewalks shall have a minimum unobstructed pathway of five (5) feet and shall be connected to the public sidewalk system along streets. - D. Driveways shall be twenty-four (24) feet maximum. - E. Loading Facilities.
 Where loading facilities are provided in the Town Center Zone, they must be located, and accessed from, the rear and/or alley side of buildings.
 In all zoning districts, loading facilities should be located to minimize the impact on adjacent residential development.